-Beyond that we have experimented with organic and paid marketing for reaching a wider set of audience.
+Beyond that, we have experimented with organic and paid marketing for reaching a wider set of audience.

 Who do you admire either professionally or personally and why?

 I have to admit that I’m a sucker for dating apps.
 Whitney Wolfe is someone that I admire a lot.
-Wolfe was able to turn a bad situation at her previous workplace into an entire new dating app called Bumble where the women have control.
+Wolfe was able to turn a bad situation at her previous workplace into an entirely new dating app called Bumble where the women have control.
 At that time, she was competing against the big guys like Tinder.
 Having successfully started her business and the rate of growth and scale she was able to receive in an industry is a huge achievement.
 I see the app as more than a way to find a date, but as a testament to her determination and courage to continue her journey.

 Connecting with other women in entrepreneurship has been a blessing.
 By having a large group of driven and creative women to connect with, we are constantly inspired to keep pushing through the struggles of starting a new business.
 Only other people who have started a new venture will understand just how hard the journey can be sometimes.
-Everyone likes to share their triumphs, but sharing failures is more important to us.
+Everyone likes to share their triumphs, but sharing failures are more important to us.
 That way, we can all learn to move forward together.
 I think the best advice we’ve received is, “Find the balance.”
-To us, this not only means with our spaces offered and customers, but also with our own lives.
+To us, this not only means with our spaces offered and customers but also with our own lives.
 This can take up so much of your time.
-It is important to find activities outside of work that keep you motivated and excited.
+It is important to find activities outside of work that keeps you motivated and excited.

 Fashion Tech Business Series